offbyone/ideas/content/old/general-thoughts/failed-failurescurses.md

 slug: failed-failurescurses
 status: draft

 So, back to the classes.
-I\'ve now attended each and every one of my classes for this semester, and one thing strikes me:
+I've now attended each and every one of my classes for this semester, and one thing strikes me:

-It\'s disappointing how few people have failed the first year.
+It's disappointing how few people have failed the first year.

 There are several people whose coursework last year consisted simply of downloading a java disassembler and reverse-engineering the lab samples, and then playing a whackload of Counterstrike.
 Depressing.
 And this is the future of the science\...

 So, the rundown, as is obligatory:

 CMPT201: C++.
 Yay!
 Major source of moron attrition number 1.
-Ron\'s not too lenient, which i like.
-And, he\'s running the labs.
+Ron's not too lenient, which i like.
+And, he's running the labs.
 This i like even more.

 CMPT229: Assembler.
 This is likely to be the other heavy attrition course\...
 I hope.